 Also, Uber regularly evaluates its safety policies to improve the service for both drivers and passengers.
 This regulation does not mean that Uber is fully covered or that everyone is in compliance with these policies.

-If you are in an accident while driving for Uber, whether or not it is your fault, Uber might be responsible for your compensation.
+If you are in an accident and injured while driving for Uber, whether it is your fault or not, Uber might be responsible for compensation.
 An Uber accident lawyer can assess your damages and help you build your case.

-The fact is, insurance may or may not cover your complete damages, and you might need help recovering the rest.
+The fact is, insurance may or may not cover your complete damages or try to minimize your injuries, and you might need help recovering the rest.
+You might also need an attorney with a network of medical experts that can attest to the validity of your injuries sustained while driving.

 Damages Available to You